JefferyLiu6/RiskOS/reports/validation_report.md

 | RISKOS_HAZ_001 | cloglog_discrete_hazard | in_use | 1 | approved_with_conditions | 2027-09-08 | none | F-008, F-011, F-014 |
 | RISKOS_LGD_001 | segment_mean_shrunk | in_use | 1 | approved_with_conditions | 2027-09-08 | none | none |

-**RISKOS_PD_001 — conditions of approval.** Approved for illustrative use only, on the explicit condition that the calibration failure recorded as F-005 is stated wherever an output is reported.
-A developer validation with a simulated second-line review is not independent validation, and tier 1 would ordinarily require the latter; that gap is a limitation of this review, recorded here rather than waived.
+**RISKOS_PD_001 — clearance conditions.** Cleared by the project author for illustrative use only, on the condition that the calibration failure in F-005 is stated wherever an output is reported.
+This is not independent validation; tier 1 would ordinarily require that.
+The gap is recorded here rather than waived.

-**RISKOS_PD_002 — conditions of approval.** An artefact now exists (F-018 remediated) and the model is monitored on the same rulebook as RISKOS_PD_001, but it remains not approved.
-A model that can be loaded is not thereby validated, and nothing in this project has performed the independent validation a tier 1 rating would require.
-Approval would also have to address F-006: the rubric's own calibration dimension scores this model 0.062 out of 1.0.
+**RISKOS_PD_002 — clearance conditions.** An artefact now exists (F-018 remediated) and the model is monitored on the same rulebook as RISKOS_PD_001, but it remains not cleared for use.
+A loadable artefact is not a validated model.
+Independent validation has not been performed.
+Clearance would also have to address F-006: the rubric's calibration dimension scores this model 0.062 out of 1.0.

-**RISKOS_HAZ_001 — conditions of approval.** Approved for illustrative use with F-008 and F-014 stated alongside any lifetime figure.
+**RISKOS_HAZ_001 — clearance conditions.** Cleared by the project author for illustrative use with F-008 and F-014 stated alongside any lifetime figure.
 NOT currently monitored: no rule in conf/monitoring.yaml applies to it, which is a gap against its tier and is reported by reconciliation rather than left implicit.

-**RISKOS_LGD_001 — conditions of approval.** Approved with the denominator and bounding sensitivities reported alongside any LGD figure.
+**RISKOS_LGD_001 — clearance conditions.** Cleared by the project author with the denominator and bounding sensitivities reported alongside any LGD figure.
 Not monitored, same gap as RISKOS_HAZ_001.

-**Reconciliation** (`riskos registry`) checks the inventory against the artefacts on disk and the findings register: a model in use with no loadable artefact, an artefact nobody inventoried, a bundle fitted against changed configuration, a cited finding that does not exist, an open high-severity finding absent from a model's limitations, a tier-1 model with no monitoring rule, an approval past its review date.
+**Reconciliation** (`riskos registry`) checks the inventory against the artefacts on disk and the findings register: a model in use with no loadable artefact, an artefact nobody inventoried, a bundle fitted against changed configuration, a cited finding that does not exist, an open high-severity finding absent from a model's limitations, a tier-1 model with no monitoring rule, a clearance past its review date.

 | Severity | Check | Model | Detail |
 | --- | --- | --- | --- |